Bundism: Secularism

 A staunchly secular party, the Jewish Labour Bund took part in kehillot elections in the Second Polish Republic.
-The Bundists reviled the religious Jews of the time; even going so far as to refer to Yeshiva students, who would live in poverty off charity and learn Torah instead of work, as "parasites."
+The Bundists reviled the religious Jews of the time, even going so far as to refer to yeshiva students, who would live in poverty off charity and learn Torah instead of working, as "parasites".
 With the rise of Jewish secularism and the reduced political authority of religious institutions over Jewish life, some modern Bundist organizations do not consider this a primary focus.

 Yiddishism

-The Jewish Labour Bund was not initially interested in the Yiddish language per se as anything more than a vehicle to exhort the masses of Jewish workers in Eastern Europe.
-Soon however, the Bund saw the language and the larger Yiddish culture as valuable, and promoted the use of Yiddish as a Jewish national language in its own right.
-To some extent, the promotion of Yiddish was part and parcel of the Bund's opposition to the Zionist movement and its project of reviving Hebrew.
-This preference for Yiddish over Hebrew also related to class struggle—Hebrew (prior to its revival) was mostly spoken by wealthy educated Jewish men and rabbis; Yiddish was a common language of Ashkenazi Jews.
+The Jewish Labour Bund was not initially interested in the Yiddish language as anything more than a vehicle to exhort the masses of Jewish workers in Eastern Europe.
+Soon, however, the Bund came to see the language and the broader Yiddish culture as valuable and promoted the use of Yiddish as a Jewish national language in its own right.
+To some extent, the promotion of Yiddish was part and parcel of the Bund's opposition to the Zionist movement and its project of reviving the Hebrew language.
+The preference for Yiddish over Hebrew also related to class struggle: Hebrew, prior to its revival, was mostly spoken by wealthy educated Jewish men and rabbis; Yiddish was a common language of Ashkenazi Jews.

-It was also promoted in opposition to the Russification policies of the Russian Empire; once again with a class element as upwardly-mobile, middle class Jews adopted Russian as their main language.
+It was also promoted in opposition to the Russification policies of the Russian Empire, once again with a class element, as upwardly mobile, middle-class Jews adopted Russian as their main language.
 With the decline of Yiddish as a spoken language, many Bundists now support the revitalisation of Yiddish as an explicit project (e.g., Bundist organisations in Australia sponsoring non-political Yiddish cultural centres for this purpose).